All Products

 1. Log on to the Container Compute Service console and go to the management page of the target cluster.

-2. In the left navigation pane, choose Workloads > Stateless, then click Create From YAML.
+2. In the left navigation pane, choose Workloads > Deployments, then click Create from YAML.

 3. In the YAML template, add the following annotation under spec > template > metadata: